elusivebailey/elusivebailey.github.io/about.md

 This is a blog about art and science.

-I have degrees in both physics and music.
+I have degrees in both physics and music (and am currently working on a Masters of Computer Science).
 While most people question what one has to do with the other, I believe physics can describe the fundamentals of just about any topic, music included.
-I use the two together to approach my work in acoustics from both a scientific and artistic perspective.
+I use the two together, along with what I'm learning in Computer Science, to approach my work in acoustics from both a scientific, computational, and artistic perspective.

 ![Google Drive image couldn't load](https://drive.google.com/uc?id=1F2p0WoW9qcbtOIzff8OHKNyU44RBaBvD "Cat treat human learning software")